 The Motion slider lets you set the speed of the pointer, the bar ranges from slow to fast.
-With a slow setting, you have to move the mouse a lot to cause the pointer to move a little bit; with a fast setting, a slight mouse movement moves the pointer very rapidly.
 Experiment with this and find the setting which feels right for you.
 It is an entirely subjective decision; there are no wrong answers here and your needs may change based on what you are trying to accomplish.

 Basically, if you are doing picky mouse-placement work, such as graphic design, having this checkbox on can be very helpful.
 You can move the mouse quickly across the screen to get to an area, and then move the pointer slowly in that area to make a finicky adjustment or selection.
 Gamers should leave this option off, as it can cause problems in using the mouse for targeting or movement within a game.

 The Display pointer trails checkbox sets a visual effect that causes pointer movement to leave a trail behind it.
 This can make spotting the mouse pointer much easier, at the cost of making you feel like you’re watching a psychedelic movie.
 For some users, this feature is a lifesaver, however, as it really increases the visual impact and detectability of the pointer.
 You can use the slider to adjust the length of time that the pointer trail displays to fine-tune the length of the trail that is caused by this effect.

 The Hide pointer while typing the checkbox allows you to turn off the pointer when you are using the keyboard.
 This is great for word-processing and data entry work where the pointer is just in the way.

 Finally, the Show location checkbox activates a nice feature where pressing the Ctrl key provides visual feedback about the pointer location — very handy if you tend to “lose” the pointer in a crowded display and don’t want to have to jiggle the mouse for five seconds to find it.